inotia00/revanced-manager/docs/2_4_settings.md

 - ### ❓ About

-  View information about your device and ReVanced Manager.
-This includes the version of ReVanced Manager and architectures your device supports.
+  View information about your device and RVX Manager.
+This includes the version of RVX Manager and architectures your device supports.

 ## ⏭️ What's next

-The next page will explain how to troubleshoot issues with ReVanced Manager.
+The next page will explain how to troubleshoot issues with RVX Manager.

 Continue: [❔ Troubleshooting](3_troubleshooting.md)